 Driving the streets of the largest city of the world in a kart sounds dangerous, but it was surprisingly not.
 There are few cars driving the streets of the city centre and everyone is super respectful while driving.
 You can also choose to do this in a smaller city, such as Osaka.

 These are just some of my favourite things to do in Japan.
 I selected some more, but this post would have gotten way to long, so I’m saving them up for another.
-Stay tuned for my next post I would say!
+By now I’ve also published the rest of my favorite things to do in Japan.

 After our trip I had quite a jetlag, where I would be incredibly sleepy even though I slept a lot.
 The boyf of course was just fine, lucky him.
 Ever since I recovered I met up with some friends and went to a Britney Spears concert.
 Anyone noticed the hint in the beginning of the post? 😉